Skip to main content

 What to Do First After a TREC Complaint Arrives

-The first mistake in a licensing complaint is often responding before the record, timeline, and business risk have been organized.
+The first mistake after a TREC complaint lands is the rush to respond — before the record, the timeline, and the real business risk have been organized.

 January 2026·6 min read